 When An Insurer Has Acted In Bad Faith Toward A Covered Business

-When a business submits a legitimate claim to an insurer, the owners or managers of the business rightfully expect the insurance company to respond appropriately: by considering the merits of the claim and, if it is valid, paying out benefits in a timely manner.
+When a business submits a legitimate claim to an insurer, the owners or managers of the business rightfully expect the insurance company to respond appropriately by considering the merits of the claim and, if it is valid, paying out benefits in a timely manner.
 The claim might be for storm damage, theft, property damage, business interruptions or other losses.
-As a policyholder, the business should receive benefits when terms of the policy match the circumstances.
+As a policyholder, the business should receive benefits when the terms of the policy match the circumstances.

 Remedies To Correct Insurance Bad Faith

 When efforts to persuade the insurer to do the right thing are not successful, litigation may be the next step.
-A bad faith insurance lawsuit may bring not only the missing benefits, but also the punitive awards from insurers that have not honored their own policies.
+A bad faith insurance lawsuit may bring not only the missing benefits but also the punitive awards from insurers that have not honored their own policies.

-Knight Nicastro MacKay, LLC, offers business clients the advantages of depth of experience and a strong track record in business and commercial litigation outcomes.
+Knight Nicastro MacKay, LLC, offers business clients the advantages of our attorneys’ depth of experience and a strong track record in business and commercial litigation outcomes.
 Our legal team also includes lawyers who practice insurance defense law, including defense of bad faith claims.
 In-depth knowledge on both sides of the equation of insurance claims and denials is a valuable asset to our clients.

 Consult With A Business Lawyer About A Bad Faith Insurance Experience